Myth #1: I need to be well-rounded

 Procrastination is good.
 It is a sign that we have wandered away from our strengths, that we have strayed from those activities where we can have tremendous success.
 Instead of procrastinating less, we should actually procrastinate more.
 We should simply stop doing the activities that we usually procrastinate.

 If this sounds unreasonable, read Jim Collins’ bestselling book, Good to Great.
 He explains that successful people and great organizations have a “stop-doing” list.
 They deliberately eliminate activities that they don’t do well or that don’t fit with their mission.
-Management guru, Peter Drucker, referred to this as “organized abandonment.”
-Additionally, Marcus Buckingham argues that the most important thing to know about personal success is, “if you don’t like it, stop doing it.”
+Management guru, Peter Drucker, referred to this as “organized abandonment” in his book, Management Challenges for the 21st Century.
+Additionally, Marcus Buckingham, in his book, The One Thing You Need to Know, argues that the most important thing to know about personal success is: “Discover what you don’t like doing and stop doing it.”

 - What do you procrastinate?